Mubelotix/stotra/README.md

 - Adapted the rate-limit for use with a proxy
 - Added an info box to explain our users what this is
 - Fixed a bug discarding click events on search results
+- Added a notice indicating that the leaderboard is only updated every few minutes

 <div align="center">
   <a href="https://github.com/github_username/repo_name">